 Among the most important of these motivations are the actors’ goals.
 But why somebody does something is not always easy to understand.
 Just looking at the behavior, or its results, does not necessarily explain what someone was intending or trying to do.
-I can knock you down to hurt you or I can knock you down to save you from a leaping bear.
+I can knock you down to hurt you or I can knock you down to save you from a hail of bullets.

 People are not always aware of their own motivations.
 They can be motivated by unconscious goals that they themselves have difficulty identifying and explaining. (“She dresses like that because she is emotionally insecure.”
 “He is dragging out his jet lag so as to impress people with all his travel.”)
 To answer the question “why” a given person does something, we need to try to take account of goals, whether they are conscious or unconscious.

 Furthermore, a person’s goals can be affected by his or her emotional state.
 For example, people affected by road rage or fear or lust or ennui may act to achieve goals that they may or may not care about in other situations.

 Bottom Line(s): (1) Goals may be conscious or unconscious, and they are influenced by values and beliefs (i.e., they are culturally variable.) and by and emotional states.
 (2) Goals influence action, but looking at the action does not, in itself, show you the goals.